Level: ⚫⚫⚪⚪⚪ Beginner

 • The modules.gms file with the module description and listing of all realizations

-New realizations can be added by keeping the same structure (more in this tutorial).
-In that sense, MAgPIE is easily extendable.
+This structure makes it easy to extend the model: new realizations can be added by following the same template (more in this tutorial).

 Structure within each realization

-Within a realization, the source code is distributed over several gms-files to ensure the correct order of calculations during the optimization.
-Moreover, the interfaces for the model inputs and outputs are defined by this structure.
-In the following table, you will see the purpose of each gms-file.
-Note that not every gms-file is needed in every realization.
+Within each realization, the source code is distributed over several gms-files to ensure the correct order of calculations during the optimization.
+Moreover, the interfaces (objects used by more than one module or by a module and the core code) for the module inputs and outputs are defined by this structure.
+The following table provides an overview of the purpose of each gms-file.
+Note that not all gms-files are required in every realization.

 gms.file function

-declarations.gms Declares all variables, equations, and parameters that are central to the realization
+declarations.gms Declares all variables, equations, and parameters for the realization.

-sets.gms Lists sets that are used (mainly) within this specific realization or are needed for interfaces defined within this realilzation
+sets.gms Lists sets that are used (mainly) within this realization or are needed for interfaces defined within this realization.

-preloop.gms Includes calculations to be executed before the model run
+preloop.gms Includes calculations to be executed before the time-step loop starts.

-presolve.gms Includes calculations to be executed before each time step
+presolve.gms Includes calculations to be executed for each time step before the optimization process.

-postsolve.gms Includes calculations to be executed after each time step and defines output
+postsolve.gms Includes calculations to be executed for each time step after the optimization process and defines output.

-scaling.gms Lists the expected order of magnitude of specific variables calculated in this model to improve the efficiency of the run
+scaling.gms Lists the expected order of magnitude of specific variables calculated in this realization to improve the efficiency of the run.

-not_used.txt Lists interfaces (declared in other modules) that are not used within this realization, but that are in other realizations of the same module
+not_used.txt Lists interfaces (declared in other modules) that are not used within this realization, but in other realizations of the same module.

-The MAgPIE model structure is built upon the idea that every module is autonomous and interacts through a clearly defined interface with other modules.
-This reflects the idea that every module represents a separate part of the model that could be represented in a simple or more sophisticated manner without relying on other modules.
-In this sense, realizations are replaceable within a module, since all realizations of a module have to deliver/interact with the same interface variables.
+Each MAgPIE module is designed to be self-contained with well-defined interfaces.
+In this sense, realizations are replaceable within a module, since all realizations of a module have to deliver/interact with the same interfaces.
 This is ensured by defined rules for variable and parameter naming.

 The following prefixes are used within the model code: